FlaCvx/Segmentron/README.md

 ### Data processing:
+First, you need to download the data at: https://chaos.grand-challenge.org/Download/.
+Unzip them and put the unzipped files "CT_data_batch1" and "MR_data_batch1" in a directory called "data/original".
+Then, place "data" inside "Segmentron".

 The livers data of the competition are saved as dicom images therefore we first need to collect them under a .nii.gz file which will then be used in the training.